abtion/guidelines/career/360-review.md

 ## Goal

-The goal of the 360 review is to provide in-depth feedback for the evaluee so that they can reflect on how others perceive their work.
 The ultimate goal is growth, and it is achieved by reflection.

+360 reviews provide in-depth feedback for the evaluee so that they can reflect on how others perceive their work.
 It is usually the most extensive feedback that the evaluee receives in the year.
 ## Preparation

-The preparation consists of getting to know what is the evaluee missing the most.
-What do they really want to know?
+The preparation consists of getting to know which areas the evaluee wants feedback in.
-Set up a short interview with enough anticipation.
-1 or 2 weeks in advance.
-Let clear the intentions in the agenda.
-Make them prepare a list of questions.
+Set up a short interview 1 or 2 weeks in advance.
+Be clear about the intention of the meeting in the agenda.
+Make the evaluee prepare a list of questions.
 During the interview, dig a bit deeper into the list.
 Why do they want to know that?
-Whom do they want to hear from?
+Who do they want to hear from?
 The list may include a close client and their manager.
 Is there anything that's not on the list but may be interesting?
-Use your experience from other 360 reviews to suggest what they may want to know.
+Use your experience from other 360 reviews to suggest what the evaluee may want to know.

 ## Conducting the interviews